Short-term employment

 What else needs to be considered in the area of short-term employment?

-It is important that the Short-term employment is not exercised on a professional basis.
+It is important that the short-term employment is not carried out on a professional basis.
 The income must therefore not exceed the economic significance.
 Employers must check the criteria for professional status in advance.

 Employment relationships of this type are exempt from social security contributions.
 The employer only has to pay the U1 and U2 contributions.
-The insolvency money levy must not be forgotten either.
+The insolvency contribution should not be forgotten either.

 There is no income limit for short-term employees.
 Employees may earn more than 450 euros per month as long as the set period is not exceeded.

-In which areas is short-term employment in vogue?
+In which areas is short-term employment a trend?

 In the areas of Trade fair and Event is always looking for staff for short-term employment.
 If you would like to work as a host/hostess or promoter, you will find what you are looking for.
-Also as a harvest helper or in the Catering-area is limited to Personnel in short-term employment.
+There are also vacancies for harvest workers or in the catering sector.
+Personnel in short-term employment.

 Who can carry out short-term employment?

-Not all people have the opportunity to take on short-term employment that is exempt from social security contributions.
-The preferred group of people includes
+Not all people have the opportunity to Short-term employment as employment free of social security contributions.
+The favoured group of people includes

 • Employees with an employment relationship subject to compulsory insurance